 - Engage in some activities that you love and which also promote movements such as swimming or dancing.

 - Sometimes, medical intervention is needed; so talk to your doctor about taking a medicine that is safe for your baby and will allow you to sleep peacefully for a few hours.

 - Walk or climb stairs as these activities may be able to improve the frequency and strength of the contractions and encourage cervix dilation.

 Prodromal labour can cause many people to have so many questions, so here are some of the frequently asked questions on the topic:

 1. Does Prodromal Labour Mean Active Labour is Around the Corner?

 As prodromal labour can take place any time during the last month of your pregnancy, you might think that the baby is coming soon.
 However, this is not the case, prodromal labour actually prepares your body for the actual event.
 There is no way to really know how to turn prodromal labour into active labour, as labour and birth can be very unpredictable and are different for different people.

 2. Are Prodromal Contractions Painful?

-The contractions experiences during this time will be different for everyone; they can be either mild or strong.
+The contractions experienced during this time will be different for everyone; they can either be mild or strong.
 Expect to feel pelvic or back pressure and a tightening in the abdomen.